RapidAgileSoftware/android-kotlin-eggtimer/README.md

 EggTimer App
 ============================================================================

-This is a demo eductional project
+This is a demo eductional project based on codelabs android-kotlin-notifications

 Introduction
 ------------